JohnAlexCO/weaver/README.md

 # crawler
-A simple python library for rapid website development, designed primarily for use with cPanel.
+A simple python library for rapid website development, designed primarily for use with cPanel's `wsgi` wrapper.

 #### Day-By-Day